jhpyle/docassemble/_docs/objects.md

 conversion is done using [`format_date()`].

 <a name="DADateTime.replace"></a>The `.replace()` method returns a new
-[`DADateTime`] object that is the same as the original object, excep with edited components.
+[`DADateTime`] object that is the same as the original object, except with edited components.
 For example, `birthdate.replace(year=2018)` will return the date of a person's birthday in 2018.
 The available parameters are `year`, `month`, `day`, `hour` (0 to 23), `minute`,